 Demonstration of Competency

-Certification Program Participants will be evaluated based upon review of their written course work, video tape review of therapeutic intervention with actual Client Cases, response to constructive feedback provided, and final examination score.
+Certification Program Participants will be evaluated based upon review of their written course work, video review of therapeutic intervention with actual Client Cases, response to constructive feedback provided, and final examination score.
 Outcomes of the Certification Program can include:

 Successful completion = SOS Approach to Feeding Certification Awarded.